 Welcome to the WUULF website!

-Finally, please read your catalog carefully to acquaint yourself with our programs and the grid of daily events.
-Also, review carefully the pack list (page 6) for information you will need to know to spend a comfortable week in this always beautiful and sometimes challenging desert environment.
-Bring your catalog to camp for a free raffle tickets at registration.
-Feel free to contact me personally if you have any questions or concerns.
+To enhance ongoing communication please make sure to provide a legible email address, and keep an eye on your inbox for important updates.
+Finally, please read your catalog to acquaint yourself with our programs and the grid of daily events.
+Also, review carefully the packing list on page 6 for information you will need to know to spend a comfortable week in this always beautiful and sometimes challenging desert environment.
+Bring your catalog to camp for a free raffle ticket at registration.
+Feel free to contact me if you have any questions or concerns.
 All of us on the board look forward to welcoming you into the WUULF community.